Preliminary Note: This document is intented for users with at least a basic knowledge of the ffmpeg standards.

 Most other fields are autoexplicative.
 You can use the other standards in the file as reference examples.

 Please note that many applications only understand the most common combinations, which are typically the ones that are provided as preconfigured standards.
 If you make new formats it is highly recommended to test the whole workflow with them.

-Note: The ffmpeg codec libraries used by Mistika Ultima are not the ones installed in the system for general purpose.
-Mistika keeps its own set of ffmpeg libraries under the MISTIKA-ENV/bin/lib folder.
+Note: The ffmpeg codec libraries used by Mistika are not the ones installed in the system for general purpose.
+Mistika keeps its own set of ffmpeg libraries.
 The purpose of this is to permit to install other ffmpef versions for other applications in the same system without creating conflicts with Mistika.